 Billy Joe quickly became part of the Johnson family.
 They began by addressing his medical issues.
 Shaunteisha took him to doctors’ appointments and followed his care instructions to improve his health.
 It took months for Billy Joe’s Medicaid benefits to be reactivated, so the family negotiated with doctors and facilities to bill at a later date.

-“During this four month period the family received no payment, and Billy Joe received no personal spending money,” says Christina Blair, Billy Joe’s case worker at LSG.
+“During this four month period the family received no payment, and Billy Joe received no personal spending money,” says Christina Blair, program manager at LSG.
 “However, this amazing family never hesitated to provide for the needs and wants of Billy Joe.”

 Beyond taking charge of his medical needs, the Johnson family has welcomed Billy Joe into their home as one of their own.
 He is loved by Shaunteisha, her husband and their four children – ages 16, 14, 12 and 9 and receives a lot of attention.
 At home, he’s greeted by the children when they come home from school.
 He attends church with them on Sundays and accompanies them on outings in the community.
 Billy Joe has taken a particular liking to Shaunteisha’s mother and her husband and the feeling is mutual.